 Take efavirenz according to your health care provider’s instructions.

-Take efavirenz on an empty stomach and without food, preferably at bedtime.
+Take efavirenz on an empty stomach, preferably at bedtime.
 Do not break efavirenz tablets.
 Swallow efavirenz tablets and capsules whole with liquid.
 Do not take efavirenz with food.

-Always take efavirenz in combination with other anti-HIV medicines.
+Always take efavirenz in combination with other HIV medicines.

-If you take too much efavirenz, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take efavirenz, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take efavirenz, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss a dose of efavirenz, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.